eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> U

 - **unlock** means to open a lock, allowing access.
 In some places, when a door is unlocked, it might make a click sound as an indicator.

+- **update** is new information or the latest news about something.
+When you update someone, you are giving them the most recent information.
+The phrase`` updates on project progress`` means giving new information about the present projects.

 - **user-friendly** refers to something that is easy and pleasant to use, especially digital products like websites or apps.